ArchiveBox/ArchiveBox/README.md

 # apt/brew/pip/etc install ... (see Quickstart instructions above)

-archivebox setup       # auto install all the extractors and extras archivebox --version   # see info and versions of installed dependencies
+archivebox setup       # auto install all the extractors and extras archivebox --version   # see info and check validity of installed dependencies
 ```

 Installing directly on **Windows without Docker or WSL/WSL2/Cygwin is not officially supported**, but some advanced users have reported getting it working.